CodeOfArdonia/TooltipsReforged/README.md

 For spawn egg, it will display entity tag.

+**Note: These keybindings can be changed in options.
+If set to unbind the corresponding data will be hide.**

 ### Known capability issues

 - When some EMF resource packs installed (Such as `DetailedAnimations`), the spawn egg preview will meet some issues.